wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bruteforce.md

 ## Configuring the trigger to identify brute force

 !!! info "Triggers for the number of requests"
-    Below is the description of simplified configuration of brute force protection.
+    Below is the description of the simplified configuration of brute force protection.
 Trigger condition **Number of requests** is now replaced with two conditions for different brute‑force attack class detection.
 Also, setting up the rules **Tag requests as a forced browsing / brute‑force attack** is no longer required.

     If the trigger for **Number of requests** and the rules for tagging attacks are configured, they still work but rules cannot be updated or re-created.
-Nevertheless, we recommend you to simplify current configuration as described below and disable old triggers.
+Nevertheless, we recommend you simplify the current configuration as described below and disable old triggers.

 Triggers set the conditions for brute‑force attack detection.
 Depending on the brute‑force attack class to be detected, you can set up the following conditions: